Academic year 2022/23

 Subject, Level and Age

-• Steady growth in higher level apprenticeships with starts at their highest volume and over five times higher than in 2014/15.
-Just under a third of all starts (30.5%) were at Level 4 and above compared to just 4.0% in 2014/15
+• Steady growth in higher level apprenticeships with starts at their highest volume and nearly six times higher than in 2014/15.
+A third of all starts (33.5%) were at Level 4 and above compared to 4.0% in 2014/15.

-• Science, technology engineering and maths (STEM) subjects accounted for 28.2% of starts – an increase from 24.3% in the previous year.
-2020/21 did see a disproportionately large drop in starts for STEM subjects – falling by 15.4% compared to 2019/20 while non-STEM grew by 5.7%.
+• Science, technology engineering and maths (STEM) subjects accounted for 28.5% of starts – a marginal increase from 28.2% in the previous year.
+2020/21 saw a disproportionately large drop in starts for STEM subjects – falling by 15.4% compared to 2019/20 while non-STEM grew by 5.7%.

-• Health, public services and care has taken over as the most popular tier 1 subject area (28.6% of starts), overtaking Business, Administration and Law (26.9%).
+• Health, public services and care remains the most popular tier 1 subject area (29.3% of starts), ahead of Business, Administration and Law (26.9%).
 Both these subject areas have seen a decline in overall share of starts since 2020/21 but the reduction in Business has been larger.

 Apprenticeship achievements